Support for children, teens and cycle-breaking parents — working with the whole child, whole family and the systems around you.

 -

-I’m a registered counsellor with a background in early childhood education and teaching, and have spent over 15 years supporting children, teens, families and adults across both therapeutic and educational settings.
+I’m a Registered Counsellor with a background in early childhood education and teaching, and have spent over 15 years supporting children, teens, families and adults across both therapeutic and educational settings.

 My work is grounded in both clinical training and lived experience — which means I don’t approach therapy as a blank slate.
 I show up as a real person, alongside you.